 1

-Step 1: Understand the composition of blood.
-Blood is made up of two main components: plasma and formed elements (red blood cells, white blood cells, and platelets).
-Plasma is the liquid portion of blood and makes up the majority of its volume.
+Step 1: Understand the components of blood.
+Whole blood consists of plasma and formed elements (like red blood cells, white blood cells, and platelets).
+Plasma is the liquid portion of blood.

 Verified video answer for a similar problem: